-The Network Services and Security course is designed around the Microsoft ISA, Internet Security and Acceleration, server.
-Involves installing and configuring Windows 2003 and Microsoft ISA servers.
-The focus will cover installing network services such as web, e-mail, ftp, telnet, and other services, and ensuring internal and external network security.
-Other topics include firewalls, web server caching, and network monitoring.
+The Network Services and Security course is designed around the Microsoft ISA, Internet Security and Acceleration server.
+Involves installing and configuring Windows 2000 server and Microsoft ISA servers.
+Covers installing network services such as web, e-mail, ftp, telnet, and other services, and ensuring internal and external network security.
+Other topics include firewalls, web server caching and network monitoring.
 Prerequisite: CIS 180